ashishsamarth/Cloud/Azure/Important-Notes/Machine-Learning.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

     a.
-Binary-Classification   :   This classification results in Binary labels  [Yes / No] Mathematical Formula : y = f(x)
+Two-Class / Binary-Classification   :   This classification results in Binary labels  [Yes / No] Mathematical Formula : y = f(x)
                                     Example : y is the salary, x is the age and 'f' is the model you are trying to create

     b.
-Multi-Classification    :   This classifiation results in a multi label
+Multi-Class / Multi-Classification    :   This classifiation results in a multi label
                                     Example: Based on the historical data for a passenger, which ticket class the customer would most probably buy.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------